 Blogging is how I make extra money and it’s a great way to earn a part-time or full-time income.
 Last month I made over $7,000 from blogging.
 It’s super affordable to start a blog of your own.
 You can use my free step-by-step guide here to create your blog.
 For only $2.95 per month, you can start your own blog and get a FREE domain name when you sign up through my tutorial.

 - Online Surveys

 There are many online survey websites that will pay you to complete surveys, play games, do online searches and more.
 They are free to sign up for and free to use.
-Survey websites I recommend include Swagbucks, American Consumer Opinion, QuickRewards, and Panel Place.
+Survey websites I recommend include Survey Junkie, Swagbucks, American Consumer Opinion, and QuickRewards.